California residents, please see our California Privacy Notice at Collection, and California & Other U.S. State Privacy Rights sections.

 - Direct messages if the account owner has enabled archiving

 - Recordings: Account owners can watch the content of recordings of meetings and webinars hosted on their account.
-They can also view a transcript of meeting audio, if enabled.
+They can also view, share, and enable advanced features for transcripts of meeting audio.

 - Polling, Q&A, and Feedback: Account owners can see information about who provided responses to their polls, Q&A, or post meeting or webinar feedback requests, including name and contact information, together with the responses or feedback, unless responses are submitted anonymously.